Bolide-AI/mcp/CONTRIBUTING.md

 # Contributing

 Contributions are welcome!
-Here's how you can help improve BolideAI MCP.
+Here's how you can help improve Bolide AI MCP.

 ## Local development setup